 Living with endometriosis can affect your overall mental, physical and social wellbeing.
-If you are experiencing painful periods and think you might have endometriosis, you should visit your GP to discuss ways to manage your symptoms.
+If you’re experiencing painful periods or pain during sex and think you might have endometriosis, you should visit your GP to discuss ways to manage your symptoms.

 How is endometriosis diagnosed?

 Endometriosis can be difficult to diagnose without visiting a specialist doctor or gynaecologist.
 At present, the only way to properly diagnose endometriosis is by performing what’s known as a laparoscopy.